-The second amendment was made to include additional carryover amounts from the 2020 budget for projects that were started but not completed by June 30, 2020.
-This was done for expenditures in both the General and Infrastructure Funds.
-An additional amount of \$500,000 was added in the General Fund budget to purchase a parcel of property.
-Storm sewer improvements in the Infrastructure Fund were increased by \$60,000 for a carryover project An additional line item was also added to this fund for the Houston Road extension of the sewer line.
-All beginning fund balance amounts were adjusted to reflect the ending balances from the June 30, 2020 audit report.
+The second amendment was made to include additional carryover amounts from the 2021 budget for projects that were started but not completed by June 30, 2021.
+This was done for expenditures in the General, Infrastructure and Municipal Aid funds.
+All personnel costs in the General and Water and Sewer funds were adjusted to absorb increases due to a new pay plan that was adopted in September 2021.
+All beginning fund balance amounts were adjusted to reflect the ending balances from the June 30, 2021 audit report.

-The third amendment adjusted General Fund revenues for increases in property, payroll and grant receipts based on trend lines and actual results.
-There was an adjustment to expenditures in the Fire department for an increase in unscheduled overtime for \$219,500.
-The Municipal Aid Fund expenditures were increased to cover the costs for snow removal incurred during the year.
-The Aquatic center Fund revenues and expenditures were adjusted for not opening the second straight year due to the pandemic.
-The Golf Course Fund revenues and expenses were adjusted due to the high volume of post-COVID activity which resulted in higher expenses as well.
-The health and dental claim line was increased by \$250,000 due to an extremely high claim year.
+The third amendment adjusted the Municipal Aid Fund expenditures to cover the costs for snow removal incurred during the year.
+The Aquatic center Fund revenues and expenditures were adjusted for opening the facility after being shut down the previous two years due to COVID.
+The Golf Course Fund revenues and expenses were adjusted due to the renovations and additional staffing and costs needed for the Tin Cup restaurant opened.
+The water purchases cost was increased by \$50,000 due to increases in water costs passed on by the City of Cincinnati.

 All of the general fund department's actual results came in under the final budgeted amounts.
 All departments were under budget in the salaries, pension costs and health insurance line items.
 Travel and training, community relations and supply reductions in each department also contributed to lower than budgeted amounts.
-Motor fuel costs also came in under budget in all of the departments due to the decrease in the cost of a barrel of oil.
+Motor fuel costs also came in over budget in all of the departments due to the decrease in the cost of a barrel of oil.
+In addition, utility costs came in over budget due to rate increases sustained during the year.
 The overall philosophy implemented in previous years to only make necessary purchases continues to contribute to lower expenditures throughout the City departments.

 The current year budget relied on the expectation of relatively flat property tax revenue and slight increases for payroll tax, occupational license fees and increases in insurance premium tax revenues.
 The property tax, payroll tax, occupation license fees and insurance premium fees resulted in higher than anticipated amounts.
-Final actual revenue categories exceeded final budgeted revenue amounts by \$3,670,346.
+Final actual revenue categories exceeded final budgeted revenue amounts by \$6,920,054.
 This was due to the growth in the revenue for the above mentioned categories as well as charges for services.
-Another part of this excess can be attributable to the CARES Act funding received in the amount of \$743,000.
-This was an unexpected grant that was not budgeted.
-Actual expenditures and transfers came in \$13,290,870 under the budget amounts.
-The departments continued to monitor expenditures during the year and some major capital tasks were not being completed by June 30 as well as a transfer in the amount of \$1.5 million.
-As a result of the City's excess revenues, operational expenditure controls coupled with capital improvements not being completed, the City ended the year with a fund balance that was \$16,961,216 greater than what was budgeted.
+Another part of this excess can be attributable to the ARPA program funding received in the amount of \$4.4 million.
+This was an unexpected grant that was budgeted in the second amendment.
+Actual expenditures and transfers came in \$22,108,106 under the budget amounts.
+The departments continued to monitor expenditures during the year and some major capital tasks were not being completed by June 30.
+As a result of the City's excess revenues, operational expenditure controls coupled with capital improvements not being completed, the City ended the year with a fund balance that was \$29,028,220 greater than what was budgeted.